Toward a Unified Framework for Debugging Concept-based Models: A Unified Framework for Debugging CBMs

-\paragraph{On-demand ``grayfication''.} Since concepts in GBMs are black-box, explanations for them must be extracted using post-hoc attribution techniques, which -- as we argued in the introduction -- is less then optimal.
-A better alternative is to model the concepts themselves as GBMs, making cheap and faithful explanations \emph{for the concepts} readily available.
-We call the idea of replacing a black-box model with an equivalent GBM \emph{grayfication}.
-The GBM can be obtained using, for instance, model distillation~\cite{gou2021knowledge}, and it would persist over time.
-A nice benefit of grayfication is that all debugging techniques discussed so far would immediately become available for the grayfied concepts too.
+\paragraph{On-demand ``conceptification''.} Since concepts in CBMs are black-box, explanations for them must be extracted using post-hoc attribution techniques, which -- as we argued in the introduction -- is less than optimal.
+A better alternative is to model the concepts themselves as CBMs, making cheap and faithful explanations \emph{for the concepts} readily available.
+We call the idea of replacing a black-box model with an equivalent CBM ``\emph{conceptification}''.
+Said CBM can be obtained using, for instance, model distillation~\cite{gou2021knowledge}, and it would persist over time.
+A nice benefit of conceptification is that all debugging techniques discussed so far would immediately become available for the newly introduced concepts too.

-Grayfication definitely makes sense in applications where concepts can be computed from simpler, lower-level concepts (like instance shape, color, and texture~\cite{nauta2020looks}) or where concepts exhibit a natural hierarchical (parts-of-parts) structure~\cite{fidler2007towards}.
-However, grayfication needs not be applied to all concepts unconditionally.
-One interesting direction of research is to let the user decide what concepts should be grayfied -- for instance those that need to be corrected more often, or for which supervision can be easily provided.
+Conceptification makes the most sense in applications where concepts can be computed from simpler, lower-level concepts (like shape, color, and texture~\cite{nauta2020looks}) or where concepts exhibit a hierarchical, parts-of-parts structure~\cite{fidler2007towards}.
+Notably, conceptification needs not be applied to all concepts unconditionally.
+One interesting direction of research is to let the user decide what concepts should be conceptified -- for instance those that need to be corrected more often, or for which supervision can be easily provided.